 Alon Avidan MD MPH

-Dr. Avidan of the University of California, Los Angeles, received consulting fees and honorariums from Harmony Bioscience for speaking engagements and service on a review panel, and from Eisai for speaking engagements.See Profile
+Dr. Avidan of the University of California, Los Angeles, received consulting fees and honorariums from Harmony Bioscience for speaking engagements and review panel service, from Eisai for speaking engagements, and from Merck and Takeda Pharmaceuticals as a consultant.See Profile

 Antonio Culebras MD FAAN FAHA FAASM